marcelMerchat/https-github.com-repositories-machineLearn/CodeBook.md

-# https-github.com-repositories-machineLearn
-This is a project for the Coursera John Hopkins Machine learning class.

 A derived data set of the mean and standard deviation of the three accelerometers orientations and three gyroscope orientations are summarized for each variable for each participant and activity as